Humor at work: Your guide to laughs without the gaffes

 Basically, if you think something could be construed as edgy or offensive, don’t let it get past your lips.
 You may think aggressive humor makes you look daring and fearless, but your team members will merely remember feeling awkward and uncomfortable.

-The best use of humor can be summed up as follows: Better to remain silent and be thought a fool than to speak and to remove all doubt.
+The best use of humor can be summed up as follows: It is better to remain silent and be thought a fool than to speak and to remove all doubt.
 In other words, joke less than you want to.

-Making a good joke takes a certain level of risk while keeping your mouth shut takes none.
-That’s why it’s important to time your humor well and ensure everyone can laugh easily.
+Making a good joke involves a certain level of risk, while keeping your mouth shut requires none.
+That’s why it’s essential to time your humor well and ensure everyone can laugh easily.

 Let’s list out some hallmarks of good jokes.